LearnHPC/learnhpc.github.io/docs/index.md

 There are likely many biases in the way we present things here (and content we include), which reflect the activities and interests of the people who have contributed them.
-Hopefully these biases help more they hurt!
+Hopefully these biases help more than they hurt!

 ---